itsflores/shopify-challenge-2021/README.md

 - Styled componentns
 - Polaris components (search bar & modal)

+## General notes

+**All** components except for the serach bar and modal were developed from scratch and implemented based on the design system that was made as part of this challenge.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).